 Black joinery cupboards and concrete worktops run from the BBQ to the kitchen with a slide up ‘server counter’ style window.
 A large kitchen island with a Caesarstone concrete folds down over a ‘waterfall’ worktop edge, referencing the polished concrete steps into the room.

-A gas fireplace and an artwork which becomes a TV (The Frame) are the joint focus of the living room, with concrete plinth running around the two walls to create a step out to the courtyard and extra informal seating for gatherings.
+A gas fireplace and an artwork which becomes a TV (The Frame TV) are the joint focus of the living room, with concrete plinth running around the two walls to create a step out to the courtyard and extra informal seating for gatherings.

 The garage at end of the garden has been extended to create surfboard/kayak storage as well as a shower and drying room to make those family evening beach trips all the more convenient after a day at work and school.